MicrosoftDocs/VBA-Docs/api/overview/Library-Reference/iribbonui-members-office.md

 ---
-title: IRibbonUI Members (Office) ms.prod: office ms.assetid: c6f6ec3b-3132-da29-ea08-70f20923d013
+title: IRibbonUI members (Office)
-ms.date: 06/08/2017
+description: The object that is returned by the onLoad procedure specified on the customUI tag. ms.prod: office ms.assetid: c6f6ec3b-3132-da29-ea08-70f20923d013 ms.date: 09/07/2018
 ---

-# IRibbonUI Members (Office)
+# IRibbonUI members (Office)
-The object that is returned by the  **onLoad** procedure specified on the **customUI** tag.
-The object contains methods for invalidating control properties and for refreshing the user interface.

 The object that is returned by the **onLoad** procedure specified on the **customUI** tag.
 The object contains methods for invalidating control properties and for refreshing the user interface.

 ## Methods

 |**Name**|**Description**|
 |:-----|:-----|